Mohammadbinshahid/Team4_Capstone_Project/README.md

   * **Numpy**:
     * **Description**: Numpy was used for mathematical functions and attributes.
   * **Pandas**:
-    * **Description**: Pandas was used for creating, modifying, and analyzing datasets in dataframes.
+    * **Description**: Pandas was used for creating, modifying, and analyzing datasets in DataFrames.
   * **Matplotlib**:
-    * **Description**: Matplotlib was used for plotting analyzed data contained in arrays and dataframes.
+    * **Description**: Matplotlib was used for plotting analyzed data contained in arrays and DataFrames.

 * **Primary Front-End**:
   * **HTML**: